cav71/setuptools-github/README.md

 - commits on a `beta/N.M.O` branch will do all the previous checks + publishing a beta package N.M.ObXXX on [PyPI](https://pypi.org)
 - tagging on a `beta/N.M.O` branch will publish an official package on [PyPI](https://pypi.org) for N.M.O

-See [here](https://pypi.org/project/setuptools-github/#history) for a life cycle implementation.
+See [here](https://pypi.org/project/setuptools-github/#history) for what the life cycle implementation looks like.

 ### Index